How to make a viht (those branches we beat ourselves with in the sauna)

 You can wait for a specific time of year to venture into the forest and make them …or you can buy one for a couple of euros at almost any supermarket.
 There’s even a 24 hour garage near me in Tallinn that is constantly stocked with vihad, even though they keep running out of basic stuff like milk.

 We recommend you try the harder option though, at least once.
 Making your own vihad is just as rewarding and culturally important as using them and it’s worth appreciate the huge effort that goes into it while you sweat in the sauna.
-If you’ve never done it before then 2020 is the perfect year to start because you can enjoy the fresh air and reconnect to nature with friends and family with minimal risk of transmitting the virus.

 So here’s our six step guide based on how we make ours.